 The cloud based engineering document control would completely solve this problem.
 Each company would set up the system to have the native PMI available in an approved format.
 You would have a record of when and who accessed the file.
-The supplier would download the native file and run it through the required validation program if you are not using the native CAD system's CNC.
+The supplier would download the native file or an approved neutral format elminating the need for a validation program if you are not using the native CAD system's CNC.
 They would always have access to the latest part/assembly revisions.

 Compare and Validation Programs?
 Band-Aids for Self Inflicted Wounds!